YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (buftary *BufferTArray) SetElemLenUsed(tptoken uint64, errstr *BufferT, idx, newLen uint32) error

-Use this method to set the number of bytes in :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft` of the array element specified by :code:`idx`, for example to change the length of a used substring of the contents of the buffer referenced by the :code:`buf_addr` field of the referenced :code:`C.ydb_buffer_t`.
+Use this method to set the number of bytes in :code:`C.ydb_buffer_t` structure referenced by :code:`buft` of the array element specified by :code:`idx`, for example to change the length of a used substring of the contents of the buffer referenced by the :code:`buf_addr` field of the referenced :code:`C.ydb_buffer_t`.

 - If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
 - If :code:`idx` is greater than or equal to :code:`elemsAlloc`, make no changes and return an INSUFFSUBS error.